deepakchandra30/Synthetic_Data-Tabular_Data/README.md

 ## Code Documentation
 ----------------------

 All code has been thoroughly commented for a detailed understanding.
-For more information, please refer to the files on eDocs.
+For more information, please refer to the Report
 ## Note
 --------

 Please ensure to have the required files & follow the order of execution to generate synthetic data successfully.
+For any queries please email: deepakchandra3012@gmail.com